amc-econ/nlp_patent_classification/notes/README.md

 ## Research story

 1. An appropriate **title** could be *What if we actually read patents?
 An alternative to the IPC/PC classification using a NLP approach*.
-1. Explain that **the paper is a new recombination of well established components**: (1) citation links (2) text similarity using TF-IDF (3) community detection algorithm in weighted networks (Louvain/Leiden methods).
+1. **The paper is a new recombination of well established components**: (1) citation links (2) text similarity using TF-IDF (3) community detection algorithm in weighted networks (Louvain/Leiden methods).
-1. If the robustness checks unveil some variations while modifying the parameters, then the different configurations of the model are all useful - they tell a different story.
+1. If the robustness checks unveil some variations while modifying the parameters, then the different configurations of the model are all useful: they tell a different story.